Berni1557/UNetBGS/README.md

 ## General description

-This is a library provides a tensorFlow based UNet for background Segmentation It was developed to segment electronic parts from circuit board background.
+This is a library provides a TensorFlow based UNet for Background Segmentation It was developed to segment electronic parts on circuit boards.

 ## Versions